matiascamiletti/SQLite-Simple-Android/readme.md

     @Override
     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
-        simpleFTS = new SQLiteSimpleFTS(this, false); // second parameter is a tables category, }                                                 // search between several tables
+        simpleFTS = new SQLiteSimpleFTS(this, false); // second parameter is a
+                                                      // need to use tables category,
+    }                                                 // search between several tables

 ```